drewdeponte/git-cl/README.md

 #### brew install

 ```
-brew install uptech/oss/git-changelog
+brew install uptech/oss/git-cli
 ```

 ### Build from Source

 If you are on another platform you will have to build from source.
-Given that `git-changelog` is managed via [GNU make][].
+Given that `git-cl` is managed via [GNU make][].
 It can be built as follows:

 ```
 $ make build